OLJE901753/oliver-os-v00-2/oliver-os/PROJECT_ARCHITECTURE.md

 # Oliver-OS: AI-Brain Interface System Architecture

+**⚠️ Status**: This document describes the CURRENT implementation architecture, not future/aspirational plans.

 ## 🧠 Project Overview
 Oliver-OS is an AI-brain interface system for real-time thought processing and multi-user collaboration.

+**Current Implementation**: Frontend, Backend, and AI Services are operational.
+Architecture shows actual file structure as of current development.

 ## 🏗️ System Architecture